-Shasta’s District attorneys and public defenders will get bonuses this year.
+Shasta’s district attorneys and public defenders will get bonuses this year.
 Will it be enough?

 The district attorney’s and public defender’s offices asked for higher salaries and more manageable caseloads to address ongoing staff shortages.
 As a temporary solution, the board gave all attorneys a $10,000 retention bonus.
 It’s “a meaningful first step,” DA Stephanie Bridgett said — but “there’s still a long way to go.”